The US Stock Market: Correction Protection Model (CPM)

 Back-Tested Returns (excluding dividends)

-Back-tested since the start of 2007 and running in real time since September 2013, the Correction Protection Model (CPM) has had a 13.8% CAGR (Compound Annual Growth Rate) with a volatility (standard deviation on a rolling 90 day basis) of 10.6%.
-During the same period the S&P 500 has had a CAGR of 6.8% with volatility of 20.2%.
+Since inception in 2007, the Correction Protection Model (CPM) has had a 13.0% CAGR (Compound Annual Growth Rate) with a volatility (standard deviation on a rolling 90 day basis) of 10.1%.
+During the same 11-year period the S&P 500 has had a CAGR of 8.7% with volatility of 19.4%.

-This means CPM is producing a significantly better return than SPX with half the volatility.
+This means CPM is producing a significantly better return than SPX with about half the volatility.

 The model’s performance is directly attributable to its ability to limit downside risk as can be seen in CPM’s maximum drawdown of -9.81% on a rolling 90 day basis versus a maximum drawdown of -39.93% for SPX.